 Acer 714 Chromebook

-Acer is a super choice for your Chromebook buy and while this 714 has a bit of a utilitarian design, there's a powerful dual-core Intel Core i3 processor in our preferred version alongside 128GB of storage and 8GB of RAM.
+Acer is a super choice for your Chromebook buy and while this 714 has a bit of a utilitarian design, there's a powerful dual-core Intel processor, alongside 8GB of RAM.

 There's a Full HD display, too, powered by Intel's UHD 620 graphics.